A quick introduction

 Either type of mirroring will allow the PPU to update background tiles without the user noticing: there is plenty of space to scroll while new tiles are being rendered at a distance.

 But what if the character wants to move diagonally?
-The PPU can scroll in any direction, but without extra VRAM, the edges may end up having to share the same colour palette (remember that tiles are grouped in blocks).
+The PPU can scroll in any direction, but without extra VRAM, the edges are forced to share the same colour palette (remember that tiles are grouped in blocks).

 This is why some games like Super Mario Bros.
 3 show strange graphics at the right edge of the screen while Mario moves (the game is set up for vertical scrolling) .
-It’s possible that they needed to minimise the hardware cost per cartridge (this game has already a powerful mapper installed).
+It’s possible that they needed to minimise the hardware cost per cartridge (as this game has already a powerful mapper installed).

 As an interesting fix: the PPU allowed developers to apply a vertical mask on top of tiles, effectively hiding part of the glitchy area.

 Another speciality of Super Mario Bros.
 3 is the amount of graphics it could display.